santiagosan93/kiwi_challenge/README.md

 Hi there!

-This is a tool prepared to recieve CSV files with the following structure
+This is a tool prepared to recieve uploaded CSV files with the following structure

 timestamp,id,type,status
 2009-12-01T06:59:22Z,1q2w3e4r,sensor,online
 2009-12-01T06:59:22Z,1q2w3e4r,gateway,offline

 the first columns as you can see are the headers and the rest is information